Understand Your Risks to Prevent a Heart Attack

 Everyone feels stress, but people react differently.
 Individual response to stress may be a contributing factor for heart attacks.

-Some research has noted a relationship between coronary heart disease risk and stress in a person’s life, along with their health behaviors and socioeconomic status.
-These factors may affect established risk factors.
+Some research has found a relationship between coronary heart disease risk and stress in a person’s life, along with their health behaviors and socioeconomic status.
+These factors may affect existing risk factors.

 Over time, unhealthy responses to stress may create health problems.
 For example, people under stress may overeat, start smoking or smoke more than they otherwise would.

-Find ways to address the causes of your stress and make time for things you enjoy.
+Find healthy ways to deal with your stress and make time for things you enjoy.

 Get stress management tips and tools.